x1ren/The-Lair/docs/Final Story Line/The Lair Storyline.md

 <b>MA’AM DEAN:</b><br>
 “From this moment, you are no longer an initiate.
 You are a Scholar — one who carries both knowledge and mastery.
 Walk forward, and let the world see what you have become.”

 <i>The gates open behind her, golden light pouring through.
-You take your first step into the world beyond, the mark of a true Scholar upon you.<i>
+You take your first step into the world beyond, the mark of a true Scholar upon you.</i>